 Preparing Yourself to Negotiate

-To overcome “Form Phobia”, I recommend before you sign a buyer agency contract review the real estate documents in advance and ask questions right away.
+To overcome “Form Phobia,” I recommend before you sign a buyer agency contract, review the real estate documents in advance and ask questions right away.
 Don’t wait until you have found a home you want to buy.
-You want to feel comfortable with the legal documents and an understanding what your signing and why.
-This will help you keep a clear sense of reality, and not feel overwhelmed with the process.
-The goal is knowing you are making the best decision on moving forward base on facts.
-Determining your flexibility will help you stay focus on the goal you are trying to meet.
+You want to feel comfortable with the legal documents and understand what you’re signing and why.
+This will help you keep a clear sense of reality and not feel overwhelmed with the process.
+The goal is knowing you are making the best decision on moving forward based on facts.
+Determining your flexibility will help you focus on the plan you are trying to meet.

-Most agent will start with the comps, what other home sold for in the area and leave it at that.
-Yes, this is important, and we will check the numbers and set them aside for the next set of numbers.
-Let’s take a look at the property through the eyes of the Appraiser, what condition rating could they give the home about value.
-What updates this property have that the others didn’t, and can we put a dollar value on those improvements.
-I call this Price Driven Vs. Value Driven Approach and have more details on the subject.
-To review the difference in detail… Click Here.
+Most agents will start with the comps, what other homes sold for in the area, and leave it at that.
+Yes, this is important, and we will check those numbers and set them aside for the next set of numbers.
+Let’s look at the property through the Appraiser’s eyes and what condition rating they could give the home about value.
+What updates does this property have that the others didn’t, and can we put a dollar value on those improvements?
+I call this Price Driven Vs. Value-Driven Approach and have more details on the subject.

 Reviewing Public Data

 Next, I pull public records and check the city’s opinion of value and pull a Realtor Public Report.
 Lastly will look at our Market Intelligence Report, our crystal ball on what’s going on with the market.
 We will check all the documents regarding price and value, figure in your mortgage approval, and see if there is any money to play with.
 There are two ways we can write the offer NOT contingent on appraisal (you pay the difference) or contingent on appraisal (opens negotiations with the seller about price).
 After reviewing all the price information, “What Is The Home Worth To You” at the end of the day?